Engine House No. 10 (Columbus, Ohio): History

-The original fire station was built from August 1896 to February 1897 at a cost of $22,140.
+The West Broad Street engine house was designed in 1896, to be identical in interior and exterior design to the original Engine House No. 11 on East Main Street.
+Both were locations on the National Road.
+The station was built from August 1896 to February 1897 at a cost of $22,140.
 A flood in late 1896, during the station's construction, showed the station's basement to be "practically useless".
 The flooding forced workers to shut a sewer valve, leading surface water to drain into the basement, accumulating several feet.
 Suggestions were made for remedying the problem.
 In 1912, the station became the second in Columbus equipped with a full complement of motorized vehicles.
 In the fallout of the Great Flood of 1913, the fire station's cellar again flooded, and one of the department's fire engines was used to pump out water, sand, and small debris.

 The station building housed the department's training academy from 1952 to 1962.
 In 1971, the station caught on fire, caused by a gas stove.
 On January 15, 1976, another fire broke out, in the second-story storage and exercise room, with repair costs estimated at $10,000.
 During an internal investigation of the fire, officials attempted to force 14 firefighters to take lie detector tests.
 Several of the firefighters sued the city, prompting a judge's injunction against taking the tests.
 A county judge later gave a permanent injunction from taking the tests, calling them part of a "fishing expedition".

 Around 1988, city officials proposed to close the station, along with the Hilltop's Station 17, and build a new larger station between the two.
 The decision was made to renovate both stations instead, after significant opposition from residents worried about response times.

 Around 1996, for the station's centennial, firefighters at Station 10 asked for renovation donations, and repainted the first floor interiors.